-Expenditures for payments to eligible Public Health Care Systems, subject to the annual expenditure limits set forth in the STCs, to support participating Public Health Care System providers that incur costs for uninsured care under the value-based global budget structure set forth in the STCs.
+Expenditures for payments to eligible PHCSs, subject to the annual expenditure limits set forth in the STCs, to support participating providers that provide care for the uninsured under the value-based global budget structure set forth in the STCs.

 2. Designated State Health Care Programs (DSHP).